+86-18806502077

 Shaft Misalignment Begins at the Coupling Interface

 When a coupling is press-fitted or keyed onto a bearing inner ring as a separate component, the tolerance between the two parts introduces a small but significant eccentricity.
-In precision-motion applications — high-speed spindles, servo-driven axes, and textile machinery — even a few micrometers of misalignment translates to elevated vibration, accelerated seal wear, and reduced system accuracy.
+In precision-motion applications such as high-speed spindles, servo-driven axes, and textile machinery, even a few micrometers of misalignment translates to elevated vibration, accelerated seal wear, and reduced system accuracy.

 Separate Coupling Adds Axial Length and Weight